leolabs/ableton-js/README.md

 ### Compression and Chunking

-To allow sending large JSON payloads, requests to and responses from the MIDI Script are compressed using gzip and chunked every 7500 bytes.
-The first byte of every message contains the chunk index (0x00-0xFF) followed by the gzipped chunk.
+To allow sending large JSON payloads, requests to and responses from the MIDI Script are compressed using gzip and chunked to fit into the maximum allowed package size.
+The first byte of every message chunk contains the chunk index (0x00-0xFF) followed by the gzipped chunk.
 The last chunk always has the index 0xFF.
 This indicates to the JS library that the previous received messages should be stiched together, unzipped, and processed.

 ### Caching